 Cutting a fringe

-We love this simple to follow tutorial for cutting a fringe.
+Follow the simple tutorial below for cutting a fringe.

 Cutting curly hair

 Preparation is key!
-While we may find going to the hairdresser a wonderful and relaxing experience, your little one won’t see it like that at all, so preparation is key.
+While we may find going to the hairdresser a wonderful and relaxing experience, your little one won’t see it like that at all, so prep all you can!

 Being in a strange room, with a stranger coming at them with a pair of scissors will only end in tears if there’s been no preparation, so start introducing the idea of what getting a haircut is all about before they go to the salon.
 If you'd rather not head to the salon, you can always do it yourself at home or invite the mobile hairdresser round.